JK-Rolling/DuinoCoinI2C_RPI/README.md

 After the job is done, the slave sends back the response to the master (SBC) and then sends back to the `DuinoCoin` server.

+## CRC8 Feature

+During setup, user can choose to turn on/off CRC8 feature.
+This option applies to all workers.

+CRC8 feature is ON by default.
+To disable it, upload sketch with `//#define CRC8_EN` commented and choose `n` during CRC8 prompt in Python miner setup

 ## Max Client/Slave

-The code theoretically supports up to 117 clients on Raspberry PI on single I2C bus
+The code theoretically supports up to 111 clients on Raspberry PI (Bullseye OS) on single I2C bus

-Slave addresses range from 0x3..0x77
+Slave addresses range from 0x8..0x77

+Some reported that I2C addresses that did not shows up from `i2cdetect` are accessible

-RPi have 2 I2C buses which bring up the count up to 234.
+RPi have 2 I2C buses which bring up the count up to 254 (theoretical).
 This requires 2 separate instances of Python miner with it's own Settings.cfg file.
 Duplicate the directory into 2 and start the setup from there.

 ## Enable I2C on Raspberry PI